FernandoSchett/studies_material/README.md

 ## How to contribute 🫂:

 Feel free to create a new branch, fork the project, create a new Issue or make a pull request contact one of us to develop at this studies repository.

+## Special thanks to 🥰:

+I want to express my sincere gratitude for your invaluable guidance and support throughout my career.
+Your mentorship has been instrumental in my professional growth, and I am truly grateful for the knowledge and insights you have shared.
+Thank you for believing in me and helping me succeed.

+- [Murilo Boratto](https://github.com/muriloboratto), my internship supervisor at the supercomputer center at SENAI CIMATEC.
+Thank you for the market insight, project advice, and opportunities.
+- [Márcio Soussa](https://www.linkedin.com/in/marcio-soussa?originalSubdomain=br), my advisor in several subjects and in my student initiative,SENAI CIMATEC programming club.
+Your encouragement and far-reaching vision provided me with invaluable growth experiences.
+- [Murilo Plínio](https://www.linkedin.com/in/muriloplinio/), my course coordinator at SENAI CIMATEC, the opportunities and advice you gave me were essential in the development of my career.
+- [Edson Mota](https://github.com/edsonmottac), my PL3 teacher you were essential to my first development experiences, always willing to help.

 ## Licence 📜: